-Enterprise architecture is about business outcomes, value assessment, definition and realization through effective delivery and deployment.
-It covers many aspects overlapping with ITSM practices in terms of services management and operations, though not limited to technology management.
+Enterprise architecture focuses on achieving business outcomes and value realization through effective solution definition and deployment.
+It encompasses various aspects, including services management and operations, but is not limited to technology management.

-Per the ITIL framework, ITSM best practices are grouped in 5 core perspectives:
+In alignment with the ITIL framework, ITSM best practices are classified into five core perspectives:

 - Service strategy